 If your current system has mediocre response times, and your agents are backed up with messages and requests, you need customer service software.

 For small businesses with just one or two customer service agents to enterprises with hundreds or thousands of customer support reps, there is customer service software out there to accommodate the needs of everyone.

 If you run a small local business, like a coffee shop or deli, you probably don’t need customer service software just yet.

 #1 – Freshdesk Review — The Best For Most

 Lots of customer service solutions come with tools for ticketing, but none are better than Freshdesk.

-With 40,000+ businesses relying on Freshdesk for customer support, the software is an industry leader in this space.
-In addition to the ticketing features, the software has tools for omnichannel support, self-service, team collaboration, and automated bots.
+There are over 40,000 businesses relying on Freshdesk for customer support.
+This software is an industry leader in this space.
+In addition to the ticketing features, the software has tools for omnichannel support, self-service team collaboration, and automated bots.

 Some of my favorite ticketing features offered from Freshdesk include:

 - Custom ticket views